 In the rest of this section, we will present another {\it non--commutative Yang--Mills equation} than the one of equation (\ref{4.3.f29}), for another {\it non--commutative} Yang--Mills functional.

 Let $\pi_X: Y\longrightarrow X$ be a principal $H$--bundle.
 Then, the Yang--Mills functional can be defined as (\cite{gtvp,diff1})

-where $\mathfrak{pc}(\pi_X)$ denotes the set of all principal connection of $\pi_X: Y\longrightarrow X$ and $\Omega^\omega$ is the curvature of the principal connection $\omega$ (see equation (\ref{classcur})).
-Here, the map $GP$ is the canonical isomorphism between basic $m$--forms of $Y$ of type $\ad$ (with $\ad$ the adjoint representation of $H$ on its Lie algebra) and differential $m$--forms of $X$ with values in the associated vector bundle $E^{\mathfrak{h}}$ of $\ad$ (\cite{nodg,gtvp,diff1}).
-Furthermore, by considering \begin{enumerate} \item An $\ad$--invariant inner product on the lie algebra of $H$; this induces a canonical Hermitian structure on $E^{\mathfrak{h}}$. \item A Riemmanian (or Pseudo--Riemannian) metric on $X$. \end{enumerate} the inner product of equation (\ref{classicalyangmills}) is given by
+where $\mathfrak{pc}(\pi_X)$ denotes the set of all principal connection of $\pi_X: Y\longrightarrow X$ and $\Omega^\omega$ is the curvature of the principal connection $\omega$ (\cite{diff1}).
+Here, the map $GP$ is the canonical isomorphism between basic differential $m$--forms of $Y$ of type $\ad$ (with $\ad$ the adjoint representation of $H$ on its Lie algebra) and differential $m$--forms of $X$ with values in the associated vector bundle $E^{\mathfrak{h}}$ of $\ad$ (\cite{nodg,gtvp,diff1}).